o3-shop/smarty/README.md

 # Smarty 2 template engine

+This is a limited fork of the 2.6 branch specifically for increased system requirements of the O3 shop before the switch to a current template engine in the near future.

 ## Distribution repository
 Starting with Smarty 2.6.23 Composer has been configured to load the packages from github.